 - Mustard: I use Dijon mustard.
 This traditional French mustard is creamier and less vinegary than yellow mustard.
 It flavors the sauce and helps prevent it from becoming stringy.

-- Other melty cheeses work well in the sauce.
-My favorite is shredded gouda.
-Provolone is also very good.
+- Cheese: I use shredded sharp cheddar.
+Other melty cheeses work well in the sauce.
+My favorite is shredded Gouda.

 Instructions